SeriousHoax/AnythingMPV/README.md

 3. After downloading, extract the archive's contents to your preferred location. eg: in my case, `C:\Program Files\MPV`
 4. Navigate to the installer folder, right click on the `mpv-install.bat` file and select `Run as administrator`.
 Follow the on-screen instructions to complete the installation.
 5. Now go back to the folder where `mpv.exe` is located.
 Right click on the `updater.bat` file and select `Run as administrator`.
 It will ask you if you also want to download `ffmpeg` and `yt-dlp`.
 Tap Y for both.
-6. From now on, use this `updater.bat` file to update MPV to the latest version.
+6. From now on, use this `updater.bat` file to update mpv to the latest version.
 I would also recommend adding the folder where `mpv.exe` is located to the System Environment Variables path so that mpv can be used from CMD/Terminal.

  ## Player UI